PacktPublishing/Generative-Adversarial-Networks-GANs-with-TensorFlow-2.0/Section 1/README.md

 ## Contents

-1. Course overview
+1.1.
+Course overview <br>
-2. What’s new in TensorFlow 2.0
+1.2.
+What’s new in TensorFlow 2.0 <br>
-3. Examples and applications
+1.3.
+Examples and applications <br>
-4. Installation and setup
+1.4.
+Installation and setup <br>
-5. Implementing a standard convolutional model with TensorFlow 2.0
+1.5.
+Implementing a standard convolutional model with TensorFlow 2.0 <br>

 ## Material